-Trail users indicated this location as a significant existing trailhead and destination for recreational trail users.
-This place offers incredible views to Summerland and Okanagan Lake.
-Here, there is opportunity to offer shelter and a place to eat.
-A light touch on the land and interpretive signage will communicate the sensitivity of native grass and brush that offer habitat to wildlife.
-Additionally, signage offer wayfinding to neighbourhood connections and vantage points, as well as potential cultural and archaeological significance of potential hunting areas and wildlife corridors.
+Trail users indicated this place as a significant trailhead destination for recreational trail users, also offering incredible views to Summerland and Okanagan Lake.
+Here, there is opportunity to offer shelter, a place to eat and even locate washrooms and bike repair equipment here too or instead of the community hub.
+A light touch on the land and interpretive signage will communicate the sensitivity of native grass and brush that offer significant habitat to wildlife on site.
+Additionally, this signage can point to neighbourhood connections and vantage points with potential archaeological significance adjacent to potential hunting spot and wildlife corridors.